CSoellinger/image-sketchpad/README.md

 ## ToDo

-- Test with electronJS
+- Test with some kind like electron
-- Write tests
+- Write e2e tests
 - Do not force PNG as image output format